HMCL-dev/HMCL/PLATFORM.md

 Legend:

-* ✅: Official supported platform.
+* ✅: Officially supported platform.

-  Fully supported by Mojang official.
+  Fully supported by Mojang officials.
 Problems encountered in the game should be directly reported to the Mojang.

 * 👌: Supported platforms.

-  Support is provided by HMCL, tested to work, but may have more issues than a fully supported platform.
+  Support is provided by HMCL, tested to work, but may have more problems than a fully supported platform.
   Support for versions below Minecraft 1.6 is not guaranteed.
   If you encounter a problem that does not exist on fully supported platforms, you can report it to HMCL.

-* ❔: Low level supported platforms.
+* ❔: Low-level supported platforms.

   HMCL can run on this platform and has some basic support.
 However, launching the game directly is not yet available.
-  If you want to start the game, you will need to get the native libraries needed by Minecraft in other way and specify the native path in the instance settings.
+  If you want to start the game, you will need to get the native libraries needed by Minecraft in another way and specify the native path in the instance settings.

 * `/`: Not applicable.